Home Online Profit Education (HOPE) claims to help people make money from home.

 Put simply, Heather Smith is a fictional character.

 Her story is NOT real, she’s a stock photo, and this routine is used across hundreds of identical link posting scams.
-For example, I reviewed a while back called Online Income Program featuring the same Heather Smith.
+For example, a while back I came across a program called Online Income Program featuring the same Heather Smith.

 Here’s Heather Smith on the HOPE and Online Income Program websites…